Tim4ig/benchmark/README.md

 # cpugpu-bench

+The project was originally developed for a university research paper.
+I submitted the paper, graduated, and stopped working on the project, so I decided to make it public!

 `cpugpu-bench` is a plugin-based benchmark suite for comparing the same algorithm set across several backends:

 - `cpu_ref`: scalar baseline, built for readability and correctness